-Support staff work as part of a team with the Assistant Head (SENDCo) and the teachers supporting individual needs and ensuring inclusion of pupils with SEND within the class.
-All support staff are responsible for ALL pupils at Carrington regardless of their need and their usual role.
+Support staff work as part of a team with the SENDCo and Deputy SENDCo as well as the teachers supporting individual needs and ensuring inclusion of pupils with SEND within the class.
+All support staff are responsible for ALL pupils at Carrington regardless of their need and their usualrole.
 Support staff are also responsible for providing support to children with SEND in a way that builds independence for the children, where possible.